 The only way is down

 Know the feeling when there’s a battalion of butterflies in your stomach as you stand at the top of a slope looking down and wondering whether you’ll make it down in one piece?
 Heart in mouth you push off and take your life into your own hands.
 That’s when it kicks in – the adrenaline rush.
 Your heart starts thumping and you’re virtually holding your breath as you focus.
 Time appears to stand still as you enter ‘the zone’ and tackle the challenge ahead.
 And then, before you know it – it’s all over.
 Sheer relief floods through your body as you enter back into the 'real world'.
 You feel elated, your body visibly relaxes and you might even pump your fist with a cry of 'woo hoo' or similar.
 What was it all about?
-More than just giving yourself a near coronary – it’s an adrenaline fix and we have shortlisted our favorites for you if you can hold your nerve.
+More than just giving yourself a near coronary – it’s an adrenaline fix and we have shortlisted our favourites for you if you can hold your nerve.

 Thrills on rails